If you feel stretched to your limits physically, mentally and emotionally lately, you aren’t alone.

 7. Return With a Renewed Outlook

 Research indicates that people who take 11 or more vacation days annually are 30% more likely to receive a raise.
-Score.

 A wellness retreat provides the perfect blend of stress reduction and exciting activities to recharge you and leave you ready to rock the office upon your return.